 If you see “Case Was Denied” as your USCIS case status online, it means that U.S. Citizenship and Immigration Services (USCIS) has received and reviewed your sibling green card application and decided not to grant your sibling a green card.
 If USCIS denies your sibling green card application case, it’ll send you a denial notice explaining why.
 It can be disheartening to go through months of processing for a green card only to have your case denied.
 If this happens, you may want to get legal advice about the next steps.
-If you decide to appeal your case, we can refer you to a good immigration attorney for help.

 Written by Attorney Curtis Lee.

 My USCIS Case Status Says “Case Was Denied.”
 What Does That Mean for My Sibling Green Card?

 If USCIS denies your sibling’s green card application, it’s because the agency concluded that your sibling didn’t qualify for lawful permanent resident status.
 In other words, USCIS feels your sibling isn’t eligible to get a green card.

 USCIS denies a sibling green card application by mailing out a denial notice.
 In this notice, USCIS gives the reason(s) for the case denial.
 If USCIS denies your sibling’s green card case, USCIS doesn’t refund the filing fee.

 Getting a “Case Was Denied” notice from USCIS can be deflating, but it doesn’t automatically mean your sibling can’t get a green card.
 If USCIS made a mistake, you may be eligible to file an appeal.
 To appeal successfully, you’ll probably want legal help.